-Since UR Medicine Imaging opened at 200 East River Road, many patients have come to LLE mistakenly.
+Since the UR Medicine Outpatient Imaging Center opened at 200 East River Road, many patients have come to LLE mistakenly.
 Redirect people to the Imaging Center when appropriate.

-Report instances of suspected unauthorized building entry or any suspicious activity to UR/LLE Facility Security Officer
+Report instances of unauthorized building entry to Jean Steve.

 All persons are required to wear UR/LLE issued ID or visitors badge, where it is readily visible, while in the building